kevinolega/callcentertrainingtips/_posts/2020-06-05-study-commuting.md

 I listened to it all the time.

-When I got my Apple iPod touch, I filled it with eBooks, audiobooks, seminars and podcasts.
+When I got my Apple iPod touch, I filled it with eBooks, audiobooks, seminars, and podcasts.

 When I got my first credit card, I bought eBooks from Kindle and audiobooks from Audible.

-When I look around the bus, everyone's watching movies, TV shows, playing games and scrolling social media.
+When I look around the bus, everyone's watching movies, TV shows, playing games, and scrolling social media.

 Fifteen years later, I discovered from my American friend that when he went to India and China, many people are continuing their education during their commutes.

 Several people recommended that I invest 10% of my income into investments.

-Instead, I invested my income into knowldege and my income increased.
+Instead, I invested my income into knowledge, and my income increased.

 You have two options on how you spend your extra time.